chazlarson/Plex-Meta-Manager-Wiki/Scheduling-Guide.md

 2. Load and start the agent 🚀

-   Retrieve your user id with `id -u`.
-You'll need it for the commands in this step
+   Retrieve your user id with `id -u` in Terminal.
+You'll need it for the commands in this step.

    Load the agent by executing the following commands: